nystudio107/generator-craftinstall/README.md

 * `src:` the source path of the file, relative to the project directory
 * `dest:` the destination path of the file, relative to the project directory

-By default, generator-nystudio107 just moves the `public/htaccess` file to `public/.htaccess`, but you can add any other files that you want moved/renamed here.
+By default, generator-craftinstall just moves the `public/htaccess` file to `public/.htaccess`, but you can add any other files that you want moved/renamed here.

 ### TEMPLATE_FILES